WICG/sanitizer-api/faq.md

-The Sanitizer API spec editors recommend to prefer `.sanitize`, and to use `.sanitizeToString` in cases where existing code structure or other constraints make it difficult to use a type different from string.
+The Sanitizer API spec editors recommend to prefer `.sanitize`, and to use `.sanitizeToString` in cases where existing code structure or other constraints make it difficult to use a type other than string.

 ## Can I use the Sanitizer API together with Trusted Types?